 We have hired students who have completed their practicum or intern experiences at Cook Children's, but there is never a guarantee that a student will be hired into our program.
 The retention rate in this department is high so we don't often have open positions.
 When positions are open, we always look for the best fit between applicant and position.
 We often look at personality, experiences in the field, experience with a certain population of patients, work ethic and style, and many other variables when making a hiring decision.

 Do you provide housing for your students?

 Once accepted into the program, students are responsible for securing their own housing.
-Many students stay with friends or relatives in the Metroplex.
+Many students stay with friends or relatives in the D/FW area.
 Others use an apartment locator service.

 Do your students have assigned parking on hospital property?

-Students may park in a hospital parking area for a maximum of $1.00 a day.
-This is a reduced cost.
+Yes.
+Students may park in a hospital parking area at no cost.